 Assistant Musical Director/Accompanist

-She is the Assistant Conductor and Accompanist of Cardiff choir CF1 (BBC Choir of the Year 2014) and also an avid member of the choir who regularly take part in various concerts and competitions around the country, while her choral accompanying roles include City Voices Cardiff and Morriston RFC Male Voice Choir.
+Rhiannon is accompanist and deputy conductor of the 2014 BBC Choir of the Year, Côr CF1, as well as accompanist of Côr y Gleision, City Voices and the Morriston RFC Male Voice Choir.
 Her choral roles have seen her travel to South Africa, America, Canada, India and Europe.